top of page

 employees and managers will use this quiz feature.

-Our quiz feature is set to be integrated into an upcoming version of LMS, which will be used by over 30,000 employees worldwide.
+Our quiz feature is set to be integrated into an upcoming version of LMS, which will be used by employees worldwide.

 group-pic-baseball.jpg